Villadelfia/dmgtris/README.md

 - Game boy color mode.

 ## Playing
 Try the game online [here](https://villadelfia.org/dmgtris/).
-Controls are arrow keys, Z, X, and Enter.
+Controls are arrow keys, Z, X, Space, and Enter.
 The online version has no sound though, so the better thing would be to run it in an emulator locally.

 You can build the game yourself, or use the binary [here](https://git.villadelfia.org/villadelfia/dmgtris/raw/branch/master/bin/DMGTRIS.GBC) or [here](https://github.com/Villadelfia/DMGTRIS/raw/master/bin/DMGTRIS.GBC).